About This Chapter

 2. Aneuploidy & Polyploidy: Definition & Examples

-We are going to cover the terms ploidy, aneuploidy and polyploidy in this lesson.
-We'll also explain how each of these occur and get examples of each.
+We are going to cover the terms ploidy, aneuploidy, and polyploidy in this lesson.
+We'll also explain how each of these occurs and get examples of each.

 3. Pros & Cons of Cloning

 In this lesson, we'll explore the major pros and cons of cloning.
 Before we get into the meat of the lesson, we'll review what cloning is, and then we will look at examples of how cloning could benefit society and some reasons we might need to hold off.

 4. Animal Cloning: Definition, Examples & Extinct Animals